huizm/datastruct-fa23/README.md

 # datastruct-fa23

-The better practice is to **design your data structure and algorithms on the paper before you start to write code**, otherwise your code will be messier and messier when you write it and it will also be less portable if you implement the "ds & a" specifically to one problem.
+The better practice is to **design your data structure and algorithms on the paper before you start to write code**, otherwise your code will be messier and messier when you write it and it will also be less portable.

 ---